wp-plugins/compact-wp-audio-player/readme.txt

 None

 == Changelog ==
-1.3 - Added the autoplay option in the shortcode.
+1.4 - added a volume parameter option in the shortcode so you can specify the volume of the audio 1.3 - Added the autoplay option in the shortcode.
 1.2 - added the ability to spcify a container class via the shortcode (helpful for CSS customization) 1.1 - minor javascript bug fix